Famed Japanese fashion designer Issey Miyake dies at 84

-TOKYO (AP) — Issey Miyake, who built one of Japan’s biggest fashion brands and was known for his boldly sculpted, signature pleated pieces, has died.
+TOKYO (AP) — Issey Miyake, who built one of Japan’s biggest fashion brands and was known for his boldly sculpted pleated pieces as well as former Apple CEO Steve Jobs’ black turtlenecks, has died.
 He was 84.

 Miyake died Aug.
 5 of liver cancer, Miyake Design Office said Tuesday.